Pecos County, Texas: Native Americans

-Archeological digs at Squawteat Peak uncovered prehistoric hunter-gatherer artifacts.
+Archeological digs at Tunas Peak uncovered prehistoric hunter-gatherer artifacts.
 Fourteen clusters of stones interpreted as wickiup and tipi rings indicate human habitation.
 A ring midden in the camp provided a radiocarbon date of 1300 AD.
 Archeological finds along Tunas Creek include a burial site, pictographs, and artifacts; one is a possible modified Langtry projectile point (2,000 BC to 700–800 AD).

 Early routes

 The Comanche Trail crossed Pecos County near Horsehead Crossing and through Comanche Springs.

 The Chihuahua Trail connecting Mexico's state of Chihuahua with Santa Fe, New Mexico, brought travelers through the area by Comanche Springs about 1840.

 A United States Army outpost, Fort Stockton, was established in 1858 at Comanche Springs to guard the San Antonio-El Paso Mail.
 That same year, the Butterfield Overland Mail began service to the army post.

 County established and growth

 The town of Fort Stockton began near the Fort Stockton army post at Comanche Springs as St. Gaul, Texas, but was renamed Fort Stockton in 1880.
 Pecos County was established by the Texas Legislature in 1871 originally out of Presidio County.
 In 1871, Pecos County was organized and St. Gaul was named the county seat.
 About 1,100 people were living in the county that year.
 By 1890, the county had 227 cattle and 150 sheep, and 1300 acre were planted in corn.
 By 1900, the area's economy had become almost completely dominated by cattle and sheep ranching, though plots of wheat, rye, corn, and oats were grown.
 Around 1900, a small settlement known as Sheffield sprang up in eastern Pecos County on land owned by Will Sheffield; it served as a supply point for the surrounding ranches.
 In 1913, construction of the Kansas City, Mexico and Orient Railway across Pecos County caused a boom in land speculation and community growth, as did irrigation projects along the Pecos River.
 The town of Girvin, named for rancher John H. Girvin, grew around a train stop on the Kansas City, Mexico and Orient Railway that served as a cattle-shipping point.
 Construction of Texas State Highway 290 linking Fort Stockton to Big Bend National Park gave a boost to tourism.
 In the 1980s, the economy of Pecos County continued to be based on farming, ranching, oil and gas production, and tourism.
-The Yates Oil Field in Crockett County, Texas, and Pecos County in 1927 resulted in a financial boom period for the county.
+The Yates Oil Field in Crockett, and Pecos counties in 1927 resulted in a financial boom period for the county.
 Towns such as Red Barn, Iraan (combination of the names Ira and Ann Yates), and Bakersfield rose up in response to oil-related employment opportunities.
 The population of the county more than doubled during the 1920s.
 Oil production helped to stabilize the local economy.